stephentown42/GoFerret/docs/readMe.md

 * **levels**: a directory containing scripts with the prefix level**.m
 * **parameters**: a directory containing metadata used for testing with a specific level, and possibly a specific subject
 * **toolbox**: a directory of matlab helper functions called by the system during data acquisition

+Details about each user project can be found in [Tasks](./tasks.md)